UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/expectations.rst

 soon as possible if you have any special circumstances that will prevent you from meeting this requirement.

 For all class delivery methods you will need to achieve a pass rate of 80% for the class assignments and quizzes.
-See the grading rubric for more details.
+See the grading rubric on Canvas for more details.

-.. _grading-rubric:
-    grading

 Also, most lessons include ungraded activities.
 This is work that you can do to help you improved your understanding and apply the concepts learned.
 Although